-With schools on break and temperatures rising, a Bancroft Activities Coordinator offers creative solutions for parents scrambling to occupy the family during the extra-long days ahead.
+With temperatures rising, Bancroft offers creative solutions for parents scrambling to occupy the family during the extra-long days ahead.

 By Jami M. Smith